 Take Back The Power: The Future of Food In Britain

-While Brexit threatens to further lower standards of food production, nutrition and environmental destruction, it also presents us with an opportunity to take back the power, create participatory and democratic governance of our food system, challenge corporate power, replace unhealthy farming practices with sustainable agro-ecological methods of production and ensure healthy and natural food for all.
+Governments are not doing what needs doing and with Brexit threatening to further lower standards of food production, nutrition and environmental policy, now is the time to make our voices heard and stop supporting practices we know to be wrong.
+Changing legislation and shifting power may offer an opportunity to take back the power, create participatory and democratic governance of our food system, challenge corporate power, replace unhealthy farming practices with sustainable agro-ecological methods of production and ensure healthy and natural food for all.

 6.30pm - Doors Open

-7pm - 4x15 minute talks by each of our panelists: Colin Tudge (The Campaign for Real Farming), Tracy Worcester (Farms Not Factories), Jessica Sinclair Taylor (Feedback) and Harry Boglione (Haye Farm).
+7pm - 4x15 minute talks by each of our panelists: COLIN TUDGE (The Campaign for Real Farming), TRACY WORCESTER (Farms Not Factories), KAREN LUYCKX (Feedback) and HARRY BOGLIONE (Haye Farm).

 8pm - Panel Discussion hosted by Advaya Initiative